Assistant Professor and Head of the Department

 My monograph Videogames and Storytelling: Reading Games and Playing Books has been published by Palgrave Macmillan Ltd. and second monograph, on videogames and postcolonialism, is under contract.
 A detailed list of my publications and conference presentations is available in my CV.
 I am currently an elected board member of the Digital Games Research

 As part of the digital humanities intitiative at Presidency, I have recently completed a digital database of the Dutch colonial settlement in Chinsurah and a digitisation project involving the Scottish cemetery in Kolkata.
-The latter is part of the UK-India Research Initiative grant that Presidency has been awarded and I am also the project co-ordinator for the UKIERI project.
+The latter was part of the UK-India Research Initiative grant that Presidency was awarded and I served as one of the project co-ordinators of the UKIERI project.

 I have been a postdoctoral research fellow in the Humanities faculty of De Montfort University, UK, a research associate at the Indian Institute of Technology in New Delhi, India where I worked on digital media as well as narrative analysis and then an assistant professor of English at Shiv Nadar University, Delhi before joining my current position at Presidency University.